Compositor-agnostic EDID parsing and screen-ID construction. More...

 inline |

-Build a base ID from raw EDID fields with sysfs serial fallback.
+Build a base ID from raw EDID fields, sysfs serial authoritative.

 |